agrosner/DBFlow/usage2/StoringData.md

 ### ProcessModelTransaction

-`ProcessModelTransaction` allows you to easily operate on a set of `Model` in a `Transaction` easily.
+`ProcessModelTransaction` allows for more flexibility and for you to easily operate on a set of `Model` in a `Transaction` easily.
 It holds a list of `Model` by which you provide the modification method in the `Builder`.
 You can listen for when each are processed inside a normal `Transaction`.